defi-wonderland/specs/specs/protocol/superchain-configuration.md

 The `SuperchainConfig` contract will manage and keep track of the dependency graph.
 It will be queried as the source of truth to get which chains are part of the Superchain.
-It will also allow to add a dependency to the op-governed cluster.

 The `SuperchainConfig` contract is updated with a new `DEPENDENCY_MANAGER` role that has the ability to add a dependency to the dependency set.